VictoriaLogs is GA - Try it out now!

 Focused observability platforms can provide a more affordable alternative to comprehensive observability platforms, with a more limited range of features.
 They can be a great option for teams that already run a certain technology internally and want to move to a managed model.
 Focused observability platforms are also a great option for organizations that are looking to save costs and aren’t sure they’ll need the features that more comprehensive platforms provide.

-Managed VictoriaMetrics is a focused observability platform that provides managed metrics storage and querying.
+VictoriaMetrics Cloud is a focused observability platform that provides managed metrics storage and querying.
 It comes with a large number of integrations (Prometheus, Datadog, Grafana and more), and it provides a transparent pricing model built around VictoriaMetrics’ renowned resource efficiency.

 Managed Prometheus services